hyweljohnllewellyn/hywelme/_posts/2016-09-18-free-office-365-email-service-for-multiple-domains-part-1-configure-dns-in-cloudflare-host.md

 ### 3.4 Back in the Office 365 browser window, Click Verify
 Screen Shot 2016-09-17 at 19.13.48

-## Step 4: Add MX Record To Direct Email for your Domain to Office 365 from DNS Host
+## Step 4: Add MX Record To Direct Email for your Domain to Office 365

 ### 4.1 Select I'll my own DNS records and click Next
 Screen Shot 2016-09-17 at 19.14.39